tg824/4clojure/README.md

 # fourclojure

-A Clojure library designed to ... well, that part is up to you.
+4clojure problems

 ## Usage

-FIXME

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Tom George

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.